FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions

-Unfortunately, identifying a unique driver in fully non-linear, saturated, multi-physics and multi-scale simulations like these (as opposed to more idealized controlled numerical experiments) is challenging, and will require future work.
-It is nonetheless clear that all of the processes above are occurring.
+Unfortunately, identifying a ``unique'' driver in fully non-linear, saturated, multi-physics and multi-scale simulations like these (as opposed to more idealized controlled numerical experiments) is challenging, and will require additional work with different simulations motivated by the discussion above to isolate the distinct mechanisms discussed above in more controlled circumstances.
+Importantly, however, this has allowed us to identify a relatively small list of likely processes which are occurring, in order to guide said simulations.
 We also wish to stress that there is no smooth or laminar ``initial'' phase from which the turbulence and/or magnetic field strengths in the disk amplify -- in idealized simulations, such a phase is an artifact of artificially smooth initial conditions.
 Instead, the system here {\em begins} from a highly out-of-equilibrium gas configuration as the disk forms from infall, with strong turbulence and magnetic flux already {\em well above} the commonly-quoted MRI saturation threshold and inhomogeneity in the velocity, density, temperature, and magnetic fields, before relaxing into a steady-state strongly-turbulent disk.

-In future work, it could be useful to explore the turbulence in more controlled experiments with initial and boundary conditions motivated by these simulations.
-Global simulations may be necessary to properly capture the magnetic curvature effects and low-$k$ ``Type III'' as well as eccentric modes, as well as the inflow of gas and magnetic flux.
-But, such simulations could be made more idealized in various ways -- e.g.\ by replacing the explicit radiation-hydrodynamics and thermochemistry with more idealized models, or neglecting star formation and stellar dynamics -- and used to explore e.g.\ the effects of self-gravity and different instabilities.
+In potential future, more idealized/controlled numerical experiments with initial and boundary conditions motivated by these simulations, our discussion above also demonstrates that global simulations may be necessary to properly capture the magnetic curvature effects and low-$k$ ``Type III'' as well as eccentric modes, as well as the inflow of gas and magnetic flux.
+But our discussion above also shows that such studies could be made more simplified in various ways -- e.g.\ by replacing the explicit radiation-hydrodynamics and thermochemistry with more idealized models, or neglecting star formation and stellar dynamics -- and still be used to explore e.g.\ the effects of self-gravity and different instabilities.
 It would be particularly interesting to study these in the context of angular momentum transfer in the disk.
-While this has been studied more extensively for the weak-field MRI under more idealized conditions, gravito-turbulence, and global gravity (eccentric/spiral) modes (all of which are known to produce efficient angular momentum exchange), there has been much less study of the non-linear buoyancy modes we discuss above (let alone other instabilities that may be present here).
+While this has been studied more extensively (under more idealized conditions) for the weak-field MRI, gravito-turbulence, and global gravity (eccentric/spiral) modes (all of which are known to produce efficient angular momentum exchange), there has been much less study of the non-linear buoyancy modes we discuss above (let alone other instabilities that may be present here).